return to Natural Dog Health Remedies

 Freshness

-You can feel "life" in food that is fresh.
+You can feel "life" in food that is wholesome and fresh.
 Natural enzymes, probiotics, antioxidants, vitamins and minerals in their most natural state (therefore more digestible and easier to assimilate) can be found in fresh food.

 Remember, the less heat-processed the food, the more likely it is that the nutrients will be preserved in their natural state by the time we feed it to our dogs.
+Cooking at high heat (and pressure) reduces the potency of nutrients, including L-carnitine, and completely destroys others such as thiamine, folic acid, vitamins A and C, niacin, and so on.

-Because of this, many veterinarians now advocate feeding our dogs fresh raw foods over commercial dog kibble.
+In view of this, many veterinarians now advocate feeding our dogs fresh raw foods over commercial dog kibble.
 If you look at the freshness scale below, you will understand why:

 The Freshness Scale: